Nocturnes, Op. 27 (Chopin): No. 2 in D♭ major

 Blair Johnston calls the main cadence, near the end of the piece, "one of the most glorious moments in Chopin's entire output".
 Johnston also calls the piece "one of [Chopin's] most graceful essays in fioritura ornamental practices".
 Huneker states that the piece "really contains but one subject, and is a song of the sweet summer of two souls, for there is obviously meaning in the duality of voices."
 The piece contains a harmony of broken chords which is played with the left hand, a habit Chopin had when composing his nocturnes, while the right hand plays the main melody, often with the addition of a second voice.
 Various sections consisting of grace notes and polyrhythms add to the delicate and somewhat melancholic mood that the piece conveys.

+The work heavily influenced Franz Liszt, particularly in his Consolation No. 3 in D-flat major.
+The similarity between the two works including their shared key, lyrical cantabile melodies, flowing accompaniment, and expressive ornamentation has often been interpreted as a tribute to Chopin who died in 1849, one year before the Consolations were published.
+The Third Consolation is one of several works in which Liszt adopted a style strongly reminiscent of Chopin’s music; other examples include Liszt’s Polonaises, Berceuse, Mazurka brillante, and Ballades.

 The piece has occasionally been featured in popular culture, such as in the 1977 film The Spy Who Loved Me, the 1998 Russian film The Barber of Siberia, and the webcomic Saturday Morning Breakfast Cereal.